Koed00/django-q/README.md

 Optionally, packages can be compressed before transport by setting `Q_COMPRESSED = True `

 ### Pusher
-The pusher process continously checks the Redis list for new task packages and pushes them on the Task Queue.
+The pusher process continuously checks the Redis list for new task packages and pushes them on the Task Queue.

 ### Worker
 A worker process checks the package signing, unpacks the task, executes it and saves the return value.
 Irrespective of the failure or success of any of these steps, the package is then pushed onto the Result Queue.

 By default Django Q spawns a worker for each detected CPU on the host system.
 This can be overridden by setting `Q_WORKERS =  n`.
-With *n* being the numbe of desired worker processes.
+With *n* being the number of desired worker processes.

 ### Monitor
-The result monitor checks the Result Queue for processed packages and saves both failed and succesful packages to the Django database.
+The result monitor checks the Result Queue for processed packages and saves both failed and successful packages to the Django database.

-By default only the last 100 succesful packages are kept in the database.
+By default only the last 100 successful packages are kept in the database.
 This can be increased or decreased at will by settings `Q_SAVE_LIMIT = n`.
 With *n* being the desired number of records.
 Set `Q_SAVE_LIMIT = 0` to save all results to the database.
 Failed packages are always saved.